TheOdinProject/curriculum/ruby_on_rails/testing/model_testing.md

 ~~~

 One thing to note is that we have two tests.
-We want to test both that it only accepts valid characters while having a separate test for rejecting the invalid ones.
+We want to test both the successful conditions while having a separate test for rejecting the invalid condition.
 The other thing to note is that you can set attributes when creating a factory record as well rather than going back to the factory file.
 The Factory bot [repository](https://github.com/thoughtbot/factory_bot/blob/main/GETTING_STARTED.md#setup) has excellent information for diving in deeper and it's highly recommended to read through it to understand factory bot better.

 ### Knowledge Check